Quantifying conjugacy separability in wreath products of groups: Quantifying -separability

+\end{proof} Let us note that both Lemma \ref{lemma:closed_C-open_separability} and Proposition \ref{lemma:g_in_H_open_conj_eff} could be done in higher generality, where $H \leq G$ is $\C$-open in $G$ but not necessarily normal.
+The resulting formulas would then also depend on $[G:\core_G(H)]$.
+However, since we will only use Proposition \ref{lemma:g_in_H_open_conj_eff} in the context where $H \in \NC(G)$, we stick to the less general case for the sake of readability.

 The following function appears in the statement of Theorem \ref{effective_main_thm}.
 This function is associated to any finitely generated group and gives a bound on the shortest length element needed to conjugate one element of length at most $n$ to another element of word length at most $n$. \begin{definition} Let $G$ be a finitely generated group with a finite generating subset $S$.
-For $g,h \in G$ where $g$ is conjugate $h$, we define $\text{SC}_{G}(g,h) = \text{min}\{ \|x\|_S \: | x^{-1} g x = h \}.$ We define $\Short_{G,S}(n) = \Max\{\text{SC}_G(g,h) \: | \: g \sim h \text{ where } \|g\|,\|h\| \leq n \}.$ \end{definition} Again, the asymptotic behaviour of the above defined function is independent of the finite generating set, so we will remove the dependence of generating subset throughout this article.
+For $g,h \in G$ where $g$ is conjugate $h$, we define We define

+\end{definition} Again, one can easily check that the asymptotic behaviour of the above defined function is independent of the finite generating set, so we will remove the dependence of generating subset throughout this article.